prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 ## Why This Matters for Your AI Ambitions

 *As you add AI-powered features to your products, you’re building on complex layers of technology that require agility and reliability.
-If your foundation is shaky, adopting AI won’t speed you up—it will expose weaknesses and slow you down even more.*
+If your foundation is shaky, adopting AI won’t speed you up-it will expose weaknesses and slow you down even more.*

 **AI isn’t magic-it’s a magnifier.
 It will speed up your good practices and amplify your mistakes.
 A turbocharger only works if your engine doesn’t blow up.**